jackirvine97/twitter_analysis/README.md

 # twitter_analysis
 Playground for interacting with the Twitter API.

+## Context

+This repository hosts scripts for querying the Twitter API and text analysis of tweets.
+At present it is in an exploratory phase of development and as such it is a collection of sample scripts.
+As use cases are refined this may evolve.

 ## Installation

 These scripts are best run in a conda virtual environment (conda best installed via [miniconda](https://docs.conda.io/en/latest/miniconda.html)):